 Fun fact, the apricot Poodle color was the last official Poodle color to be accepted by the AKC in 1898.
 It is highly suspected that the apricot Poodle color came about as a rare combination of blue, brown, and silver genes.

 Like the apricot Goldendoodle, the red Goldendoodle is one of the most sought-after coat colors for a Goldendoodle.
 Again, this is because red Goldendoodles resemble that of a teddy bear.
 The red-colored Goldendoodle is a red mahogany color is the “brightest” of all the Goldendoodle coat colors.

 Red isn’t an official Poodle or Golden Retriever recognized by the AKC, but it is regularly conceived for Goldendoodles by mixing a darker-colored poodle with a normal-colored Golden Retriever.
 Red Goldendoodles are what most people think when they hear the term “Goldendoodle.”

 People oftentimes get cream Goldendoodles mixed up with white Goldendoodles or a Labradoodle due to the light-colored coat.
 We like to call them cream Goldendoodles because cream is an official color accepted by the AKC for Poodles.
 When you look at parti Goldendoodles, merle Goldendoodles, or even phantom Goldendoodles, you will notice that the cream color is very commonly used to breed a multi-color coat.

-Cream Goldendoodles are often unique because their physically attributes can vary widely.
-You will see some cream Goldendoodles with light brown noses, lighter shades of eyes, and lighter toe nails.
-You will also notice that many cream Goldendoodles have a pinkish skin underneath their coat.
+Cream Goldendoodles are often unique because their physical attributes can vary widely.
+You will see some cream Goldendoodles with light brown noses, lighter shades of eyes, and lighter toenails.
+You will also notice that many cream Goldendoodles have pinkish skin underneath their coat.
 This color has the largest variation of physical attributes and it’s unlikely you’ll spot two of the same cream Goldendoodles with the exact same features.